 It’s human nature to want to be a part of the group.
 For millennia, FOMO kept us alive.
 If we weren’t in the know and doing what everyone else was, we probably were missing out on something big: dinner.
 Humans evolved depending on gossip to keep us safe, fed, and in the loop with our communities.

 Luckily for marketers who want to get in on the FOMO, it’s easy to use your existing social media marketing strategy to incorporate it.
-But FOMO won’t work for everyone.
-Your brand has to be valuable to your customers for them to feel investment.
+Using FOMO to attract more customers can be effective…but FOMO won’t work for everyone.
+Your brand has to be valuable to your customers for them to feel invested.

 Using FOMO Tactics